kivy/kivy/README.md

 Introduction
 ------------

-Kivy is a Python library for development of multi-touch enabled media rich applications.
-The aim is to allow for quick and easy interaction design and rapid prototyping, while making your code reusable and deployable.
+Kivy is a Python framework for the development of multi-touch enabled media rich applications.
+The aim is to allow for quick and easy interaction design and rapid prototyping whilst making your code reusable and deployable.

-Kivy is written in Python and Cython, based on OpenGL ES 2, supports various input devices and have an extensive widgets library.
+Kivy is written in Python and Cython, based on OpenGL ES 2, supports various input devices and has an extensive widget library.
 With the same codebase, you can target Windows, OSX, Linux, Android and iOS.
 All our widgets are built with multitouch support.

-Kivy is MIT licensed, actively developed by a great community, as well as all the projects managed by the Kivy organisation.
+Kivy is MIT licensed, actively developed by a great community and is supported by many projects managed by the Kivy organisation.

 Installation, Documentation, Examples
 -------------------------------------

-Extensive installation instructions as well as tutorials and general documentation, including an API reference can be found at: http://kivy.org/docs/
+Extensive installation instructions as well as tutorials and general documentation, including an API reference, can be found at: http://kivy.org/docs/

 An offline version in PDF format is also available.
 Kivy ships with a bunch of examples that can be found in the examples/ folder.